How is Glaucoma Diagnosed?

 Visual Field Test – This is a test of your peripheral (side) vision.
 You will be asked to look straight ahead at a small circular target, while little spots of light appear briefly to the sides of the target.
 You will press a button when you see a light.
 This allows us to map out your vision, finding areas that you may not see as well.
 A visual field defect is an area of your vision in which you don’t see as well.
 These areas can be very subtle, so even if you feel that your peripheral (side) vision is fine, the field test can detect early abnormalities.

 Optic Nerve Fiber Scan – This is a painless test similar to taking a photograph of the eye.
 The nerve scan analyzes the thickness of the nerve fibers that travel in the inside lining of the eye (the retina).
 These fibers join together to form the optic nerve.
-Thinning of this nerve fiber layer is suspicious for glaucoma.
+Thinning of this nerve fiber layer can be an early sign of glaucoma.

 Gonioscopy – A drop is used to numb the surface of the eye and a small lens is used to look directly at the drainage structures of the eye.
 This is painless, similar to a pressure check, and takes just a few seconds.
 We look for abnormalities in the drainage structures such as scar tissue, abnormal pigmentation, or abnormal vessels.
 These can help us determine if a patient is at risk for glaucoma and the type of glaucoma.